 We’ve used Carbonite happily for a couple of years and it is an excellent failsafe for ALL our files.
 We kept hearing about it and wanted some way we could create an automatic backup of every file on our computer so we gave it a try.
 Carbonite shines at easy, no-fuss backups of your complete computer.
 How much space do you get?
 Unlike the other two services I mentioned, they limit the storage to a single computer, so the only limit is the size of your computer’s hard drive.
 You can also go to carbonite.com and get your data from any internet device (just like the services above).
 The only downside to Carbonite is that it does cost money.
 Right now it is $59 per year for Mac or Windows.
 That’s a lot, but I had a hard drive crash a few years ago and it was awful.
 I’d pay twice that to avoid having that happen again.
 Carbonite does give you a free, 15-day trial to see if it is what you want before you have to pay for it.

 I’m familiar with some other programs like Mozy, Amazon Cloud Drive, ADrive, IDrive, etc. but since I’ve not used them, I can’t say whether or not I’d recommend them.
+Most of these services are online platforms so you need to make sure that you have a reliable fiber internet access so you won’t have difficulties uploading or downloading your files.
 Do you have any online backup services you love?
 If so, why?